 Stetson University Community Education Project.
 (Deland, FL)

 Tennessee Higher Education Initiative.
-(Nashville, TN)
+(Tennessee)

 The Virginia Foundation for Community College Education.
 (Virginia)